-Another sign is the preaching of the good news of salvation in Christ.
+Another sign of the dawn of the Kingdom is the preaching of the good news of salvation in Christ.
 This is the highest good that Jesus bestowed.
-The salvation of Christ was mediated through the preaching of the word (Lk.
-10:20).
-Through preaching even the poor hear the good news (Matt.
-11:15).
+The salvation of Christ was mediated through the preaching of the word (Luke 10:20).
+Through preaching, even the poor hear the good news (Matt 11:15).
 Preaching is warfare against Satan and it exposes Christ truth and dismembers the forces of Satan.
 The preaching of the apostles was accompanied by miracles.

-What are the different ways that the church employs to preach the Good News of Salvation to the world?
+1. What are the different ways that the church employs to preach the Good News of Salvation to the world?